The Italian Data Protection Authority: Who We Are

 Giuseppe Busia is currently Secretary General to the DPA.

-The Garante works to ensure that, in all public and private sectors, data are processed as required by the law and the rights of individuals are respected whenever their personal data are processed.
+The Garante is committed to ensure that, in all public and private sectors, data are processed as required by the law and the rights of individuals are respected whenever their personal data are processed.

 OUR TASKS INCLUDE, BUT ARE NOT LIMITED TO, THE FOLLOWING: